bkamapantula/bkamapantula.github.io/_posts/2021-03-15-data-storytelling-maps.md

 # Data storytelling with maps

 [Story Labs](https://gramener.com/storylabs/) at Gramener is working on a [Data Storytelling Framework](https://gramener.com/storylabs-publications/defining-data-storytelling).
+In total, there are nine explanation structures and eight sequences.
 One of the formats is narration through [Map Stories](https://gramener.com/storylabs-publications/map-stories).

 Since maps fascinate me, I'm interested to tryout few example datasets and try to narrate few important aspects from them.
 Consider the Obesity Rate (%) in Virginia state counties across the years 2019 and 2020.